 Welcome to the Office of Admissions

-Admissions is now accepting applications for the Spring 2014 semester.
+We are now accepting applications for the Summer '14 and Fall '14 semesters.
 Find application information here.

 Our office is located on the first floor

 Questions about how to become a degree or certificate student?
 Please e-mail email@example.com.

 Telephone: (518) 381-1366

 Click here for information on the SCCC Free Application for Admissions.

 Schenectady County Community College participates in the Full Opportunity Program of the State University of New York.
 Under this plan, SCCC guarantees open admission to all applicants who reside in Schenectady County who graduated from high school with a local or regents diploma within the prior year, and to applicants who were released from active duty with the Armed Forces of the United States within the prior year.
 Additionally, the College admits previous high school graduates and residents of other counties who can profit from its programs and services, to the limits of the College's capacity, and subject to compliance with any deadlines or requirements established by the College in its admissions procedures.
 Applicants who are enrolled in high school as juniors should refer to the Early Admission Program information.

 The College admits students with a wide variety of academic backgrounds.
 Through testing, counseling, placement in courses, tutoring services, developmental courses in reading and writing, and developmental laboratories in mathematics, the College seeks to evaluate each student as an individual and to provide appropriate courses and services.
 It does not claim to guarantee academic success.
 It can only provide the full opportunity for academic success.
 Furthermore, admission under the Full Opportunity Program does not guarantee students that they will be able to complete the curriculum to which they applied in two years of full-time study.
 Applicants entering in the spring or summer semesters and those needing to complete prerequisite courses may require five or more semesters to complete degree requirements.